mohammedzamakhan/ngx-loadable/README.md

 ## Solution

 The `ngx-loadable` wraps the complex implementation for lazy loading non routable modules in a simple API.
-It provides a Directive and a Component to lazy load modules.
-A directive can be used for simple lazy loading modules, but if you want more control over the loading of lazy loading modules, by prefetching, then prefer using component.
+It provides a component `ngx-loadable` and a service `LoadableService` to lazy load modules.
+A component can be used to control the loading of one module and to display different states, i.e. loading, error, timedOut and loaded.
 ## Install

 Install and manage the ngx-loadable using NPM.
 You may use `yarn` or `npm`.